kgrid/javascript-v8-adapter/README.md

 ## Start the runtime
 As an embedded adapter, this will automatically be enabled when the activator starts.

-##Guidance for Knowledge Object Developers
+## Guidance for Knowledge Object Developers
-Thi adapter is for activating Knowledge Objects written in javascript.
+This adapter is for activating Knowledge Objects written in javascript.

 An example KO with naan of `hello`, a name of `neighbor`, api version of `1.0`, and endpoint `welcome`, a Deployment Specification might look like this: